xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD15_DEMO.md

 21. Click on the name of the newly created app service.
 22. On the **App Service** menu, under **Settings**, Click **Application Settings**.
 23. Scroll down to the **Connection String** section, change the connection string name to **OperasDB** and then click **Save**.

-  >**Note:** Microsoft Azure creates the new web app and database to support the Operas web app.

 24. In the Microsoft Edge window, click **Close**.

 # Lesson 2: Deploying an ASP.NET MVC 5 Web Application